orsonteodoro/gcf2/README.md

 disable-clang-cfi.conf and re-emerge to fix the package.
 Some of the dependencies and the package itself may need to be un-CFIed.

-Once, the the message goes away, try to re-emerge back the min set of un-CFIed packages that were not responsible for triggering that message to reduce the attack surface.
+Once, the the message goes away, try to re-emerge back the max set of CFIed packages that were not responsible for triggering that message to reduce the attack surface.